 Hendrix College is a private Methodist university that believes in active learning by promoting hands-on experiences through internships.
-Aside from offering over 30 majors and pre-professional programs, Hendrix also offers interdisciplinary degrees, which encourages its students to create their academic path with the help of faculty advisors.
+Aside from offering over 30 majors and pre-professional programs, Hendrix also offers interdisciplinary degrees, which encourages its students to create their academic paths with the help of faculty advisors.

 With over 70 clubs and organizations, Hendrix offers different student activities to enrich different interests and passions.
 On the other hand, Hendrix’s Chaplain’s Office offers different programs, such as worship services and spiritual retreats, to help students connect with their faith.
 Weekly services are held in Greene Chapel, which serves as the center of the school’s religious life and a beautiful reminder of its United Methodist influence.